-Quantification - in Order to Make Quality and Applicability Measurable In recent years visual computing has managed to establish its own faculty where computer scientists, engineers and psychologists develop efficient methods, techniques, and applications.
-"So far an often neglected aspect in visual computing research is quantification.
+In recent vears, visual comwhere computer scientists, gists develop efficient methods, techniques, and app- "So far, an often neglected aspect in visual computing research is quantification.
 Only quantified methods can be applied effectively.
-Our research community will close this gap." - Prof. Daniel Weiskopf Spokesperson of the SFB-TRR 161 An often neglected aspect in visual computing research is quantification.
+Our research community will close this dan."
+Prof. Dr. Daniel Weiskopf Spokesperson of the SFB-TRR 161 An often neglected aspect in visual computing research is quantification.
 Only by using quantification can the methods be applied effectively.
-Scientists of the SFB-TRR 161 work on determination and measurability of quality and applicability of available methods in order to adapt them to the requirements of different applications and users.
+Scientists of the SFB-TRR 161 work on determination and measurability of quality and applicability of available methods to adapt them to the requirements of different applications and users.
 For this, the SFB-TRR 161...

-... performs specific user tests.
+performs specific user tests.